ddaokki/CS_Assignment6/README.md

+#I acknowledge that this is a late submission.

 # 💡 Computer Graphics HW6: Shading with Custom Rasterizer

 A C++ project that implements a software rasterizer with flat, Gouraud, and Phong shading.